 The focus of Barbara’s winemaking is to create wines that are unique to the actual varietals; i.e., producing wines that really highlight the fruit flavors as well as the fruit aromas.
 She does this in a variety of ways; picking the fruit when its ripe, pressing the fruit at the appropriate time and not letting the oak dominate the wine.
 She also is a wine making pioneer in one sense by not allowing some of their red wines to go through the normal secondary fermentation (malolactic fermentation).

-Their fruit comes from Napa County as well as several other wine producing counties within California.
+Their fruit comes from the Napa Valley as well as several other wine producing counties within California.
 They produce Chardonnay, Zinfandel (from Amador county – Sierra Nevada foothills), Syrah, Cabernet Sauvignon and their popular Bodog Red.
 Bodog was their great great grandfather who was a Hungarian freedom fighter who fought for the independence of Hungary and eventually ended up living in the United States.
 This is a proprietary wine blended with Cabernet Sauvignon, Zinfandel, Merlot and Syrah.
 Seeing the Hungarian history in relation to this wine, it is only fitting that part of the oak program incorporates Hungarian oak!

 There is a lot of fruit flavor in this meaty wine (we tried the 2003 vintage) especially blackberries and blueberries as well as some spices including cloves and pleasant nuances of pepper towards the finish.
 Spelletich often has wines available from slightly older vintages via their website.